CaskAle/summit-pi-project/summit-pi.md

   - `ls -l /dir` produces a long listing that gives greater detail about the files.

-  - The flags can also be combined `ls -al`.
+  - Flags can also be combined: `ls -al`.

 ### cd